mulle-nat-stash/mulle-bootstrap/FAQ.md

 ## Xcode problems

 ### I have a depencency on another library in the same project.

-The headers of
-the dependency library are in `dependencies/usr/local/include`.
+But the headers of the dependency library are in `dependencies/usr/local/include`.
 What now ?

 **mulle-bootstrap*+ can't manage xcodebuild dependencies, so you have to help it.
 Specify the targets you want to build or set the proper dependencies in the